Parenting Tips For Helping Children Through The Stressful Exam Period

 But it really doesn't matter; what matters is that we help them through their anxiety and stress and support them in as many ways as possible.

-A few tips that might help your child feel less stressed when revising
+A few tips that might help you child feel less stressed when revising:

-2. Keep feeding them good and healthy food
+Keep feeding your children good and healthy food

-Make sure your fridge and cupboards are full of healthy snacks and if you can cook some of their favourite meals for them, that might prevent them from skipping meals or resorting to unhealthy snacks.
+Make sure your fridge and cupboards are full of healthy snacks, and if you can cook some of their favourite meals for them, that might prevent them from skipping meals.
 Having a natural break for a meal is good for them during periods of heavy revision.

-I mentioned the kitchen table at the beginning of this article, this can soon become the hub where everything gathers.
-That might not be so bad if only one child is revising, but if more than one child is revising, it definitely doesn't work.
-Not in my house.
+I mentioned the kitchen table at the beginning of this article, which can soon become the hub where everything gathers.
+That might not be so bad if only one child is revising, but if more than one child is revising, it doesn't work.

 The ideal situation for your child would be to have a desk and space for their revision books and papers in their bedroom

-Options like High Sleepers with a desk under the bed are great space-saving options, and your child can organise a useful study space in their bedroom.
+Options like High Sleepers with a desk under the bed are a great space-saving option, and your child can organise a useful study space in their bedroom.

 Having at least one day off from revision in a week is healthy.
-Getting outside in the fresh air and exercising regularly also helps to maintain the dopamine levels needed to be able to focus on revision.
+Getting outside in the fresh air and doing exercise regularly also helps to maintain the dopamine levels needed to be able to focus on revision.

 Encourage them to take a break sometimes to watch a good movie together, laugh and do something relaxing together so everything is not all so serious, it helps create a good balance and makes them feel supported.

-Brace yourselves - just be there for them through it all, have good food ready at all times, big smiles, encouragement, ignore grumpiness, it will pass - and listen to them, if they are really worried, make sure you make time for them.
+Just be there for them through it all.
+Have good food ready at all times, big smiles, encouragement, ignore grumpiness, it will pass - and listen to them, if they are really worried, make sure you make time for them.

 Good luck!